starnight/LoRa/README.md

 * Semtech SX1276/77/78/79

 ## Folders
-* LoRa: The LoRa header source and build files.
+* LoRa: The LoRa source and build files.
 * dts-overlay: The device tree overlayers with the boards and operating systems.
 * test-application: The user space applications for testing or demo.